danielauener/wptoots-community/welcome/README.md

 the other hand it might also make private conversations visible that you wished were kept private even in those circumstances.

-<u>As a transparent statement</u>: Hachyderm mods and instance operators agree
+<u>As a transparent statement</u>: wptoots.social mods and instance operators agree
 to never read direct messages under any circumstances.
 Ever.
 A violation of this agreement will result in a permanent ban from moderator and operator privileges.